MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ### Azure Data Explorer markup

 The Azure Data Explorer markup is charged for the premium support option provided with your data ingestion and engine clusters.
 It's billed based on the number of engine vCPUs in the cluster and isn't charged for dev clusters.
-Your costs change based on the number of hours/days/months configured in the engine instances component.
+Your costs change based on the number of hours, days, or months configured in the engine instances component.
 For more information, see [Azure Data Explorer pricing - FAQ](https://azure.microsoft.com/pricing/details/data-explorer/#faq).

 ### Support

 Choose a support plan:

-* **Developer**: select this option when configuring Azure Data Explorer in a non-production environment or for trial and evaluation.
+* **Developer**: Select this option when configuring Azure Data Explorer in a non-production environment or for trial and evaluation.
 For more information, see the [Azure Support: Developer](https://azure.microsoft.com/support/plans/developer/) page.

-* **Standard**: select this option when configuring Azure Data Explorer when you need minimal business critical dependence.
+* **Standard**: Select this option when configuring Azure Data Explorer when you need minimal business critical dependence.
 For more information, see the [Azure Support: Standard](https://azure.microsoft.com/support/plans/standard/) page.

-* **Professional Direct**: select this option when you need substantial business critical utilization of Azure Data Explorer.
+* **Professional Direct**: Select this option when you need substantial business critical utilization of Azure Data Explorer.
 For more information, see the [Azure Support: Professional Direct](https://azure.microsoft.com/support/plans/prodirect/) page.

 ## What to do with your estimate

 * Export the estimate to Excel
 * Save the estimate for future reference
-* Share the estimate – sign in required
+* Share the estimate – sign-in is required

 ## Next Steps